 - Paramedics, emergency medical technicians (EMTs), and police officers comprise the second most vulnerable group.

 - Volunteers, sanitation workers, and day laborers who worked in cleanup crews months after the towers fell have experienced a higher incidence of asbestos-related disease than the general population.

 VCF Compensation Available For 9/11 Asbestos Exposure Claims

-If you are suffering from an asbestos-related health condition, you may also be entitled to compensation from the September 11th Victim Compensation Fund.
-The experienced 9/11 asbestos exposure attorneys at Weisfuse & Weisfuse, LLP will pursue your 9/11 asbestos exposure claim on your behalf.
-Call Weisfuse & Weisfuse, LLP, at 212-983-3000 for a free and confidential consultation about your case.
+Anyone suffering from a 9/11 asbestos-related health condition may be entitled to compensation from the September 11th Victim Compensation Fund.
+The experienced 9/11 asbestos exposure attorneys at Weisfuse & Weisfuse, LLP will pursue the VCF asbestos exposure claim on the victim’s behalf, submitting medically-supported optional impact statements to maximize the compensation.
+Call Weisfuse & Weisfuse, LLP at 212-983-3000 for a free and confidential consultation today.